Ticuna (Duüxügu)

 Ticuna is a language isolate spoken in parts of Brazil, Colombua and Peru by about 41,000 people.
 Ticuna is possibly related to the extinct Yuri language, which was spoken along the Caquetá River in Brazil.
 Ticuna is also known as Magta, Maguta, Tucuna, Tukuna,and Tukna.

-In Brazil Ticuna is taught in schools and used as a medium of instruction.
+Ticuna is taught as a subject in schools in Brazil, and also used as a medium of instruction.
 There is also some literature in Ticuna based on traditional stories.
 Ticuna has also been used in schools in Peru since the 1960s.

-Ticuna is a tonal language with 5 tones after different pitches.
-The tones are not always indicated in writing.
+Ticuna is a tonal language with 5 tones which are not always indicated in writing.

 Download an alphabet chart for Ticuna (Excel)